Kris Valderrama: Paid family leave

 Valderrama introduced legislation during the 2020 legislative session to provide all Maryland workers with up to 12 weeks of paid family leave.
 The bill was reintroduced in 2022, during which it passed and became law after the General Assembly voted to override Governor Larry Hogan's veto.

 National politics

 Valderrama endorsed Hillary Clinton for president on April 9, 2016.

 Social issues

 Valderrama was a co-sponsor of the Civil Marriage Protection Act, a bill to legalize same-sex marriage in Maryland.
 The bill passed the House of Delegates by a vote of 72-67 and was signed into law by Governor Martin O'Malley on March 2, 2012.

 Valderrama introduced legislation in the 2016 legislative session to prohibit employers from excluding women from desirable positions and for employers to retaliate against employees for sharing salary information with co-workers.

 Valderrama introduced legislation in the 2018 legislative session to block employers from imposing non-disclosure agreements on workers reporting sexual harassment and require employers with more than 50 workers to disclose information about their records in maintaining harassment-free workplaces.
 The bill passed and was signed into law on May 16, 2018.

+Personal life

+Valderrama is married and has two children.
+She attends religious services at the St. Columba Catholic Church in Oxon Hill, Maryland.